forrestbao/pyeeg/README.md

 ### Lint for PEP8 compliance

-Install `pylint` and then lint the project
+Install `pylint` as necessary and then lint the project.

 ```sh
 $ pip install pylint